 The drive to the Boyd Lava Tube was about 20 minutes.
-Nick told us about the history and geology of the area during the ride, but for some reason my brain turns off when driving.
-I looked at the scene out the window and didn't catch a thing that he said while Dave was busy grabbing the last of the internet signal before we got out of range.
+Nick told us about the history and geology of the area during the ride.

 That’s how things usually go on our tours, Dave wanders off to take his incredible photographs and I stay close taking notes on my iPhone while everyone else in the group thinks I’m busy browsing Facebook or something.

-The lava tubes in the area house hibernating bats in the winter, but the Boyd Lava Cave has only one very narrow opening making entry and exit difficult for them.
-That's a good thing for tours as this is the only cave still open to the public so as not to disturb the bats.
+There are 1000 lava tubes in the area and most of them house hibernating bats in the winter.
+They are not open to the public.
+The Boyd Lava Cave has only one very narrow opening making entry and exit difficult for bats.
+That’s a good thing for tours as it is the only cave still open to the public so as not to disturb the bats.

 Bat Hibernation Lesson and the Lava Caves

-It would be very dangerous to wake them in the middle of hibernation because they would need to immediately look for food and there aren't any insects around in the middle of winter.
-So the tubes that bats frequent are closed and we are free to explore Boyd Cave.
+It would be very dangerous to wake them in the middle of hibernation because they would need to immediately look for food and there aren’t any insects around in the middle of winter.
+So the lava tubes that bats frequent are closed to the public.

 I remember eating at O Noir in Toronto a few years ago.
 It is a dark dining experience to help customers understand what life is like for the visually impaired.
 Visually impaired servers also work there.
 It took me a while to get over the anxiety of being in complete darkness.